 They know how to motivate themselvesYou're gonna go through more obstacles than you can count, and your ability to motivate yourself through those hard times will be directly correlated to your success.

 They build on strengthsYou should focus on identifying your strengths and passions – and really build on those.
-Outsource (or plan to) what you're not good or and don't like.
+Outsource (or setup a plan to when you have the dollars) what you're not good or and don't like.

 They are good at dealing with peopleAs an entrepreneur, you're always going to be dealing with people.
 Employees, partners, clients, investors will all bring difficult situations to you, and being able to deal with those is vital.

 They don't nitpickEntrepreneurs are highly action-oriented and knows how to control their perfectionism.
 While they don't get rid of it completely, they're not getting paralyzed by minor details.